anthonykulis/cps215/algorithm_efficiencies/classNotes.md

 ### What?
 Aren't efficiency and space diametrically opposed?
 * YES!
-* We sacrifice speed for space.
+* We sacrifice speed to save space.
+We sacrafice space to increase speed.
-  * This is the most important concept to get from this class.
+  * This is the ***most important concept*** to get from this class.
 * If we have the room and can use the room, make highly efficient algorithms
 * If we are limited on room, evaluate which algorithms can be sacrificed.
 * We call this these two opposing forces